4.1 Linear Systems & Transfer Functions

 Why linear systems matters on the FE

-The Linear Systems knowledge area is 5-8 of the 110 questions, and its concepts feed directly into Signal Processing, Control Systems, and Communications.
-Most items are not derivations from scratch — they ask you to recognize a standard form and pull one fact: a time constant, a pole location, a gain, or a stability verdict.
-Your first move is always to classify the object in front of you.
+The Linear Systems knowledge area is roughly 5–8 of the 110 questions, and its concepts feed directly into Signal Processing, Control Systems, and Communications.
+Because the exam is open to the searchable NCEES FE Reference Handbook, the transform pairs and standard forms below are given to you — the tested skill is to recognize the object in front of you, find the matching formula, and apply it without an algebra slip.
+Most items are not derivations from scratch; they ask you to pull one fact: a time constant, a pole location, a gain, or a stability verdict.

-A linear time-invariant (LTI) system has two properties.
-Linearity means it obeys superposition: scaling and adding inputs scales and adds outputs.
-Time invariance means a delayed input produces an equally delayed output with the same shape.
-Almost every system on the FE is treated as LTI, which is exactly what lets you use transfer functions and convolution.
+A linear time-invariant (LTI) system has two defining properties.
+Linearity means it obeys superposition: scaling and adding inputs scales and adds outputs (if x1→y1 and x2→y2, then a·x1 + b·x2 → a·y1 + b·y2).
+Time invariance means a delayed input produces an equally delayed output of the same shape: x(t−t0) → y(t−t0).
+Almost every system on the FE is treated as LTI, which is exactly what permits transfer functions and convolution.

 Impulse response and convolution